ezEngine/docs/docs/effects/particle-effects/particle-behaviors.md

 ## Fade Out Behavior

 This behavior changes a particle's alpha value to gradually fade out over its lifetime.
+This behavior can also be achieved using a [color gradient behavior](#color-gradient-behavior), however, the fade out behavior is easier to set up and more efficient at runtime.

 **StartAlpha:** The alpha value to begin with when the particle has just spawned.